Janet Brower is a retired reading specialist from Harnett County School with more than

 40 years working with children..
 She has years of experience planning and coordinating events such as fundraisers, church & community programs for youth, and family reunions.She enjoys coordinating the SFHA Annual Rural Heritage Food Celebration.

-Priscilla Burton is a social worker and a community organizer with experience in nonprofit financial management, event planning, volunteer recruitment and community engagement.
-Priscilla's background makes her a valuable asset in work with the elderly and with intergenerational initiatives.
+Priscilla Burton is a licensed clinical social worker and a community organizer with experience in nonprofit financial management, community engagement, veterans issues, caregiver support, mental health and geriatrics.
+Priscilla's background makes her a valuable asset in work with the elderly and with inter-generational initiatives.
+Her degrees are from NC A&T State University and MSW from the University of Pittsburgh.
+She is also a licensed real estate agent in North Carolina.

 community.
 Her B.S.
 Degree in Public Administration and Policy affords her the skills to work with non-profit organizations along with municipal governments.

 Ms. Clyde also serves on the board of directors for Grands To Grown, a non-profit organization providing assistance to grandparents and other kinship caring for another’s children.